 Whether publishing or subscribing to data, you will need to know how to create and delete (only in Connext Micro DDS data samples and how to get and set their fields.
-These tasks are described in the section on Working with DDS Data Samples in the RTI Connext DDS Core Libraries User's Manual (available here if you have Internet access).
+These tasks are described in Working with DDS Data Samples in the Core Libraries User's Manual if you have Internet access).